 Does Instapage have unique features?

 Yes.
-For example, it has Ad Spend Conversion Attribution that shows you the cost of conversion by each split test variant and personalized experience.
+For example, it has an Ad Spend Conversion Attribution that shows you the cost of conversion by each split test variant and personalized experience.

 Does Instapage work with third-party services?